 Professor Lynda Marshall holds a Bachelor of Music Education degree from Illinois State University, and a Master of Music degree with an emphasis in Music Education from Southern Illinois University Edwardsville.
 At Kaskaskia College, she conducts the Concert Choir, KC Blues, and Community Chorale.
-Additionally, she teaches class piano, applied voice and piano, and general education courses.
+Additionally, she teaches class piano, aural skills, and applied voice.

 Professor Marshall began her teaching career in 1998 at Edwardsville High School in Edwardsville, Illinois.
 She built an exemplary choral program there and assisted in developing new courses and opportunities for students enrolled in the choral program.
 Her choirs were selected to perform at the Illinois Music Educators Association All-State Conference three times under her direction.
 She was awarded with an Emerson Excellence in Teaching Award, an honor bestowed on 100 teachers in the St. Louis/Metro-East Area.
 In 2010, she became a National Board Certified Teacher in Music: Early Adolescence through Young Adulthood.

 Prior to her appointment at Kaskaskia College, Marshall also served on the adjunct faculty at Greenville University where she taught applied voice and the Greenville College Chorale.
 In addition, she was an adjunct faculty member at Southern Illinois University Edwardsville where she taught Secondary Vocal and Choral Methods.